 The most important part is surrounding yourself with people who are not going to tell you what you want to hear or straight up agree with you.
-Because the most effective strategy, at least for me and for other people that I’ve seen almost like change their minds.
 You hear the word privilege like white privilege, cis privilege or male privilege, and people automatically shrink at that word because they assume that the word privilege means everything in your life has always been easy and nothing has ever been hard.

-I’ve seen a lot of great work and I don’t want to say a redefinition because I don’t think the definition of white privilege or privilege, in general, has changed.
-Commitments to defining this word in ways that can help people understand what it looks like.
+I don’t think the definition of white privilege or privilege, in general, has changed, but there is a commitment to defining this word in ways that can help people understand what it looks like.
 It was like, “White privilege doesn’t mean your life has always been easy.
 It just means that the color of your skin has never made it more difficult.”

 Good leaders often lead from behind.
 Click To Tweet

 One thing that in my communities we often talk about is context is crucial.
-There used to be this balance between these overarching societal narratives of power, the realities of structural violence and then zooming it into what a particular context is.
+There used to be this balance between these overarching societal narratives of power and the realities of structural violence and then zooming it into what a particular context is.
 In anti-racism work that I’ve done, there’s interpersonal and then there’s critical analysis.
-There are these different lenses to bring it.
+There are these different lenses.
 There are different organizations bringing this analysis.
 These are the facts of racism in the United States, these are indisputable facts and then there’s the interpersonal connection.
 You need to have both.
 It can’t just be a mass overgeneralization of things without zooming it into a particular context.

 You have to make it mean something.
 Human beings need things to mean things.
 We need the stuff to have meaning for us to understand and connect with it.
 That’s such a great point around it.
 It’s not just showing someone a report or a poll, you also have to bring this down into the micro-level and make it mean something in a real-world application, and then you can see it through a different lens.
 That’s a powerful point to make.
 I want to ask if you would have one piece of advice that you could give to our feminist visionaries and budding feminist leaders, what would it be?